 Tutorial describes an example Lennard-Jones Monte Carlo simulation.
 After completing this basic tutorial, check out tutorials specific to each Plugins.
 For example, see the tutorials of System, MonteCarlo and FlatHistogram.

 The search box for the html documentation was disabled for security reasons.
 But the html is generated entirely from the downloaded code.
 Thus, the grep command is a great option to search for more information on keywords.
 For example, if you would like more information on RandomMT19937 but are not sure where to find it, you could search headers files

 grep -r --include=*.h RandomMT19937

 And find that the class is part of the Math plugin.

 SWIG is required.
 Version 3.0.12 is recommended if your current SWIG version does not work properly.

-Anaconda with Python 3 is recommended.
+Python 3 is recommended.